In3tinct/See-SURF/README.md

 `pip3 install requests`

 ## How to use?
- Burp Sitemap (<b>-b switch</b> check below if you don't know what that is) & Connect back to your server (<b> -p switch </b>) <br/><br/>
- <b>Complete Command would look like this - </b> <br/>
+ <b>Complete Command would look like this </b> <br/>

  <b>`python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2 -b burp_file.xml -p http://72.72.72.72:8000` </b><br/>
-` -H - Host name/Ip address`<br/>
+` -H - Host name/Ip address fo the target`<br/>
-` -c - Cookies seperated by space (Some websites use multiple cookies for session tracking`<br/>
+` -c - Cookies for authenticated scanning, seperated by space (Some websites use multiple cookies for session tracking`<br/>
-` -b (Optional but recommended) - Spider the request using burp, export the file and give it to see-surf as input (check detailed features on how to do it)`<br/>
+` -b (Optional but recommended) - Spider the request using burp, export the site map file and give it to see-surf as input (check detailed features on how to do it)`<br/>
 ` -p (Optional but recommended) - Your own web server/burp collaborator, the script will try to connect back for validation of SSRF params`<br/><br/>

 ## Features
-1) Takes burp's sitemap as input and parses and parses the file with a strong regex matches any GET/POST URL parameters containing potentially vulnerable SSRF keywords like URL/website etc. Also, checks the parameter values for any URL or IP address passed.
+1) Multi-threaded In-built crawler to run and gather as much data as possible to parse and identify potentially vulnerable SSRF parameters with a strong regex matches in GET/POST URL parameters containing, potentially vulnerable keywords like URL/website etc. Also, checks the parameter values for any URL or IP address passed.

-Examples
+For Example, Matches would look like -

-GET request -<br/>
+For GET request  - `google.com/url=https://yahoo.com` <br/>
-google.com/url=https://yahoo.com <br/>
-google.com/q=https://yahoo.com <br/>
+`google.com/q=https://yahoo.com` <br/>
-FORMS -<br/> `<input type="text" name="url" value="https://google.com" placeholder="https://msn.com">`
+For POST/FORMS - `<input type="text" name="url" value="https://google.com" placeholder="https://msn.com">`
 <br/><br/>
-2) Multi-threaded In-built crawler to run and gather as much data as possible to parse and identify potentially vulnerable SSRF parameters. by default it uses 10 threads.
+2) Takes burp's sitemap as input.
+Check detailed features for more details.
 <br/><br/>
 3) Supply cookies for an authenticated scanning.<br/>
 `python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2`